 Cushing’s disease in dogs (hyperadrenocorticism) can lead to personality changes, urinary tract issues leading to soiling and urgency.
 Read about that here.
 So can diabetes.
 Read about diabetes in dogs here.
 In cats here.

 Obesity also tends to creep forward as our pet’s age.
-It too can compound the effects of CDS.
-We also know that too many calories speeds the aging process. ( read here ) Eating is a low effort endeavor.
-Looking at my old Labrador, Maxx , who is much less mobile than he once was, it is impossible for me not to offer him tidbits and snacks – I love that old dog so.
-Overweight dogs and cats don’t move about like they did when they were lean young adults.
-Read about some ways to deal with threat here.
+It, too, can compound the effects of CDS.
+We also know that too many calories speeds the aging process. (read here) Eating is a low effort endeavor.
+Looking at my old Labrador, Maxx , who is much less mobile than he once was.
+It is impossible for me not to offer him tidbits and snacks – I love that old dog so.
+Eating boiled chicken is one of his remaining life pleasures.
+But overweight dogs and cats don’t move about like they did when they were lean young adults.
+If your elderly pet has an overweight problem, read about some ways to deal with it here.

 Inflammatory bowel disease in cats and dogs can lead to a lack of interest in eating, weight loss, reduced interest in playful activities, and soiling in the house.
 Read about that problem in your cat here.
 In your dog here.
 Other intestinal issues like chronic constipation (in dogs related to an enlarging prostate) can lead to similar household accidents, discomfort and irritability.